lawdi/LAWD/README.md

 ## Modeling Persons and Names

 ### Classes
-#### `Agent`
+#### `Agent` = `prov:Agent`
 ##### subclasses: `Person`, `Group`, `Deity`
 An Agent is an abstract entity which has agency or is considered capable of acting in some way.
+LAWD Agents are equivalent to PROV-O Agents.

 #### `Person` = `crm:E21_Person`
 Any person, whether real or fictional.